Multiparameter estimation with an array of entangled atomic sensors

 \subsection{Sensing arbitrary parameter combinations}

 In certain measurement tasks, only a single linear combination of local parameters $\mathbf{n}\cdot\boldsymbol{\theta}$ is of interest, such as in field gradiometry or more generally in measuring a particular multipole moment or Fourier component of a field with a sensor array.
-In this case, the optimal measurement configuration requires a specific distribution of resources to the sensors, which in our case amounts to a particular distribution of local atom numbers $N_k$, see Supplementary Text.
+In this case, the optimal measurement configuration requires a specific distribution of resources to the sensors \cite{Pezze2024}, which in our case amounts to a particular distribution of local atom numbers $N_k$, see Supplementary Text.
 By adjusting the duration of the pulses that are used to split the initial BEC into the sensor clouds, we can adjust this distribution as desired.
 We experimentally demonstrate this for the case of two sensors and five different splitting ratios.
 Together with the ability to invert the signs of the local spins $\mathbf{S}_k$ as described above, this allows us to optimize the measurement configuration for ten different linear combinations $\mathbf{n}\cdot\boldsymbol{\theta}$, see data points in Fig.~\ref{fig:UnequalSplit}.
 The quantum gain shown in Fig.~\ref{fig:UnequalSplit} quantifies how much better the particular linear combination can be measured compared to a measurement with identical resources but using unentangled atoms in a coherent spin state.
+In the ideal case, this strategy allows exploiting the full enhancement $\xi^2$ provided by the initial spin-squeezed state.
+In the experiment, we obtain about $-5.5$~dB enhancement for all investigated nonlocal parameter combinations.